mo-kasiri/Adver-gameDatavisualization/README.md

 # WELCOME TO ADVER-GAME DATA-VISUALIZATION
 **An interactive datavisualization web application created with D3.js version3 and nodeJS and Jquery.js<br>**
 # Description
-In this web-based web-application for visualizing adver-game campaigns data, we Visualized the data of 50,000 adver-game users.
+In this web-application for visualizing adver-game campaigns data, we Visualized the data of 50,000 adver-game users.
 In this Visualization, all our efforts have been on the optimal use of visual elements and information visualization channels.
 The system is designed so that those who work with it, be able to interact with it.